Researching the Legal System of the Lao People’s Democratic Republic

 • Justice Committee;

-Resolutions of the National Assembly shall be applicable nationwide and valid only when they are voted for by more than one-half of the number of the National Assembly members present at the session,[46] except in the cases of the election of new members prior to the expiration of their term by the incumbent National Assembly legislature,[47] and election of the President and Vice-President of the State,[48] where vote of at least two-thirds of all members of the National Assembly attending the session is required;[49] Likewise, only the National Assembly has the right to amend the Constitution which requires the affirmative votes of at least two-thirds of the total number of the National Assembly members.[50]
+Resolutions of the National Assembly shall be applicable nationwide and valid only when they are voted for by more than half of the number of the National Assembly members present at the session,[46] except in the cases of the election of new members prior to the expiration of their term by the incumbent National Assembly legislature,[47] as well as the election of the President and Vice-President of the State,[48] where vote of at least two-thirds of all members of the National Assembly attending the session is required.[49]
+Likewise, only the National Assembly has the right to amend the Constitution which requires the affirmative votes of at least two-thirds of the total number of the National Assembly members.[50]

 Although the previous discussion shows that the authority of the National Assembly stretches beyond the role of legislative functions, law-making remains the main duties of the National Assembly and its internal bodies.
 Under the Constitution, draft laws, including draft amendments of law,[51] may be proposed by the following:[52]